imantung/imantung.github.io/gist/reactjs.md

 ## Hook

-Second argument of useEffect is condition
+Second argument of useEffect is dependency option
+- none: run on every render
+- `[]`: run once
+- `[a,b]`: run when a or b change

+Run once example
 ```js
 useEffect(() => {
   fetchSettings().then((settings) => {